Free S&H For Orders Over $30

 The Bottom Line

-Joint stiffness after activity is a natural part of physical exertion, influenced by inflammation, muscle tension, and recovery processes.
+Joint stiffness after activity is a normal part of physical exertion and is influenced by inflammation, muscle tension, fluid changes, and recovery processes.
 While turmeric is not a treatment, research continues to explore how curcumin may interact with inflammation and oxidative stress pathways that contribute to post-activity stiffness and movement comfort.

 Explore more from the Pain Cluster: